 Supplies and Materials

-- Lucky Day DIY Leprechaun Stickers*– .PNG file from my Creative Resource Library
+- Lucky Day DIY Leprechaun Stickers*– .PNG file from my Free Creative Resource Library

 - Sticker Paper: I use this matte sticker paper and this glossy sticker paper for inkjet printers.
-I have a comparison of a couple of different types of glossy sticker paper on my Resource page.
+Have questions about the sticker paper?
+I have a blog post ALL about Sticker Paper that will help you know the differences between options.

 - A home printer (I use the Canon Pixma Crafter’s Printer)